astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 ## The Big Bang

-Friedman-Waler metric?
+Friedman-Robertson-Walker metric?
 Friedman equations?
 Expansion of the universe?
 Hubble diagram.
 Acceleration of expansion.

 ## Black Holes